 Goldfield Ghost Town — When the mine closed, this town “died” and became a ghost town in the early 1900s.
 It has been revised as a place for learning and entertainment.
 Tour the mine and stroll through Main Street to see what life was like when it was a thriving area.

-Heard Museum — This museum is an incredible place to learn about the Native American culture and art in this area.
-If you want to learn the real history of the Phoenix area, this is the place to do it.
+Heard Museum — This museum is an incredible place to learn about the Native American culture and art and the real history of the Phoenix area.

 Old Town Scottsdale — This is a quaint and beautiful old town bustling with shops and restaurants.
 You will find some of the best eateries in town here, including FnB, The Mission, and Malees on Main.